lmhagar/PosteriorBasedOCs/README.md

 Group 2: create Figure 2 to visualize the design priors
 - 02-code-for-figure-2: takes parameters for the specified design priors and visualizes the induced priors

+Group 3: conduct numerical studies in Sections 4, 5, and Appendix C.2
+- 03-functions-for-sec-4-5: defines functions used to conduct the numerical studies with the multinomial example
+- 04-multinomial-study-alg-3: conducts the numerical studies and generates the figures for these sections
+- priors-group-1.csv: parameters for the beta design priors (group 1)
+- priors-group-2.csv: parameters for the beta design priors (group 1)

+Group 4: conduct numerical studies in Appendix C.3